-Most women do notice a difference between their two breasts, when it comes to the flow of milk, the volume expressed and size between the two breasts; this is normal; no two sides of a person's body are the same.
+No two breasts are exactly the same.
+When it comes to the flow of milk, the volume expressed and size difference; this is normal; no two sides of a person's body are the same.
 Most of the time, the difference in breast size is not obvious to others.

 It is perfectly okay to continue to let your baby feed from only one side, while you pump the other, or even let it dry up; this is a personal decision.